Gakwaya011/smart-waste-management-system/README.md

 1. **Household Users**
    - Register and log in to the system.
    - Schedule waste collection and receive notifications.
-   - Track recycling efforts and view environmental impact metrics.
+   - Track recycling efforts.

 2. **Waste Collection Services**
    - Manage collection routes and schedules.
-   - Track performance and optimize routes.
+   - Track performance.

 3. **Administrators**
    - Monitor overall system performance.
-   - Manage users and system settings via an admin dashboard.
+   - Manage users and and Waste collectors via an admin dashboard.

 ### Features and Functionalities